sergejsvisockis/joke-integration-service/README.md

 When an application is up and running make requests via Swagger - `http://localhost:3000/api` or any other REST client of your choice.

-An `import` endpoint is responsible for importing the joke from the external [resource](https://icanhazdadjoke.com/api) into the database table.
+An `search` endpoint is responsible for finding and importing all the jokes from the external [resource](https://icanhazdadjoke.com/api) into the database table.

-Let's consider that we always would like to import a joke with the following ID: `R7UfaahVfFd`

 ## Database migration
 To generate a database migration SQL upon the prisma schema adjustment run the following